lin4007/ai-auditor/README.md

-    Version 2.0 adds the ability to input AI-generated suggestions on the web interface, offering greater flexibility in suggestion input without needing to embed them in the program.
-It also provides a comparative display of responses from a large AI model.
+Version 2.0 added the web-based input feature for AI prompt words, allowing for greater freedom in input rather than embedding them in the program.
+It also compares and displays the responses from AI large models.

-    Added the function to download audit reports
+Added the download audit report feature streamlit run app.py Enter to run the program